3lvis/OfflineCRUDDemo/README.md

 For this functionality we'll require three extra flags:

-- `offlineDeleted` (Boolean): Used to track tasks that were deleted while the device didn't have internet connection.
+- `deletedLocally` (Boolean): Used to track tasks that were deleted while the device didn't have internet connection.
 - `synced` (Boolean): Used to track offline changes, such as completion or title changes.
 - `localID` (String): We need all tasks to have a unique ID, without caring if it's a remote or local task.